 The Skills Recognition Centre can help you with the process and put you in contact with appropriate skills assessing authorities.
 Find out more on the Skills Recognition Centre website.

 Recognised trades and skills

-To find out if your licence, registration, certificate or other authorisation gained in another state is accepted in the NT, go to the Australian Government's Licence Recognition website.
+To find out if your licence, registration, certificate or other authorisation gained in another state is accepted in the NT, go to the Australian Government's Department of Education, Skills and Employment.

 If your skills are not recognised

 If you have moved from another state to the NT and have trade skills but no certificate as proof, you may qualify for trade recognition.